themost-framework/data/docs/create-data-model.md

-# Create a simple data model
+# Use `@themost/data` to create a data model

+`@themost/data` is a module that provides a simple way to create a data model schema.
+A data model schema is a set of rules that define the structure of a data model.
+It defines the fields of the data model, the type of each field, and other properties of the data model.

 This tutorial will show you how to create a simple data model schema.